 - The second ASD investigation was conducted after the March 2019 groundwater monitoring data indicated continued SSLs of beryllium, cobalt, and lithium exceeding the GWPS at MW-1603 (EHS Support, 2019b). - The third ASD investigation was conducted following continued detections of beryllium, cobalt, and lithium at SSLs above the GWPS in MW-1603 during the August 2019 sampling event (EHS Support, 2020).
-In addition, an SSL of radium 226 combined with radium 228 (hereafter radium 226/228) above its GWPS was measured for the first time in MW-1603 during the August 2019 sampling event (EHS Support, 2020). - The fourth ASD investigation was conducted following continued detections of the four constituents (beryllium, cobalt, lithium, and radium 226/228) at SSLs above the GWPS in MW-1603 In March and June 2020 (EHS Support, 2021).
+In addition, an SSL of radium 226 combined with radium 228 (hereafter radium 226/228) was measured above its GWPS for the first time in MW-1603 groundwater during the August 2019 sampling event (EHS Support, 2020). - The fourth ASD investigation was conducted following continued detections of four constituents (beryllium, cobalt, lithium, and radium 226/228) at SSLs above the GWPS in MW-1603 in March and June 2020 (EHS Support, 2021a). - The fifth ASD investigation was conducted following continued detections of three constituents (beryllium, cobalt, and lithium) at SSLs above the GWPS in MW-1603 in October 2020 (EHS Support, 2021b).

-In October 2020, three constituents (beryllium, cobalt, and lithium) were detected at SSLs above the GWPS in MW-1603, thus requiring the ASD addendum investigation presented in this report.
+In March and June 2021, three constituents (beryllium, cobalt, and lithium) were detected at SSLs above the GWPS in MW-1603, thus requiring the ASD addendum investigation presented in this report.
 This ASD addendum investigation has been prepared per the requirements of the United States Environmental Protection Agency (USEPA) CCR Rule (40 Code of Federal Regulations [CFR] §257.95).
 The concentrations of beryllium, cobalt, and lithium in MW-1603 groundwater were determined herein to result from Type IV natural variations in groundwater (ASD types are discussed in Section 3.1).
 This conclusion was reached by examining analytical results for compounds detected at SSLs in the context of the broader list of CCR constituents analyzed at the Site.

-1.1 Objectives
+1.1 Objective

-The objective of this ASD investigation is to assess groundwater monitoring data collected in compliance with the CCR Rule, as allowed under paragraph 40 CFR §257.95(g)(3)(ii) of the CCR Rule.
+The objective of this ASD investigation is to assess groundwater monitoring data collected in compliance with the CCR Rule, as allowed under paragraph 40 CFR §257.95(g)(3)(ii).
 This part of the CCR Rule allows AEP to determine whether the source(s) for SSLs of beryllium, cobalt, and lithium exceeding the GWPSs, as reported in groundwater monitoring well MW-1603, are associated with the CCR unit; or alternatively if the SSL resulted from an error in sampling, analysis, statistical evaluation, or natural variation in groundwater quality.

-Alternative Source Demonstration Addendum Report for the October 2020 Monitoring Data Big Sandy Fly Ash Pond Introduction
+Alternative Source Demonstration Addendum Report for the March and June 2021 Monitoring Data Big Sandy Fly Ash Pond Introduction